Midtown Express - SH 183 Managed Lanes

 Improvements for State Highway (SH) 183 from SH 121 to I-35E, as well as portions of Loop 12 and SH 114 include obtaining right-of-way, reconstructing portions of frontage roads, reconstructing portions of mainlanes and constructing one managed toll lane in each direction in some locations.

-This project is developed under a Comprehensive Development Agreement (CDA), which provided an innovative method for development, finance and maintenance.
+This project is developed under a Comprehensive Development Agreement (CDA), which provides an innovative method for development, finance and maintenance.

 - SH 183 from SH 121 to I-35E: 14.8 miles